Meet Elephant Herd Matriarch Renee & Her New Son – Baby Elephant Name

 The herd’s matriarch, Renee, is renowned for her gentle and cooperative spirit.
 She’s the perfect elephant for training new keepers.
 They love her and she responds to them.

 She enjoys watermelon and wallowing on warm days.
-She cleverly uses objects like stumps and balls to find food, showing her adaptability and intelligence.
+She cleverly uses objects like stumps and balls to find food.
+Which shows her adaptability and intelligence.

 Both Renee and her calf are in excellent health.
 The Zoo’s dedicated staff are providing meticulous care and monitoring.
 Throughout her pregnancy, Renee remained active and healthy.
 Thanks to the elephant team.
 They conducted daily exercises, monitored her hormone levels, and performed weekly ultrasounds.